Blue-Wall-Group/BlueWallGroup-wiki-archive/Sprint-2-overview.md

 ### Key Decisions

-* More detailed information will be tracked for each sprint on the wiki (see Jesse's template)
+- More detailed information will be tracked for each sprint on the wiki (see Jesse's template)
-* Presentations may/should cover information outside of progress (e.g. Accessibility).
+- Presentations may/should cover information outside of progress (e.g. Accessibility).
-* Collective agreement to utilize Thursday-Tuesday time more effectively.
+- Collective agreement to utilize Thursday-Tuesday time more effectively.
+- Issues will be accepted only after a satisfying walkthrough with two other team members who did not directly work on the item.